Why are search rankings so important?

 We’re going to walk you through the basic process of understanding and improving your websites SEO.

-Simply put, search engine optimisation is the process of tweaking your website content with the express purpose of helping search engines understand your website better.
+Simply put, search engine optimisation (SEO) is the process of tweaking your website content with the goal of helping search engines understand your website better.
 Search engines like Google will then use your website content to answer their users search queries.
 This drives new visitors to your website.

 The best place to start with search engine optimisation is to gain a little understanding.
 It can be a confusing topic, full of jargon and can feel overwhelming at first.
 However, if you invest a little bit of time into SEO learning, your can make better decisions about your websites content direction.
 Your website will be much better off in the long run for this clear forward planning.